prosper-20/TODO-APP/readme.txt

-A powerful to do scheduler
+A powerful to do scheduler.
+It's intended for personal and everyday use.